mhucka/zowie/README.md

 ### _Alternative 2: installing Zowie using `pipx`_

 You can use [pipx](https://pypa.github.io/pipx/) to install Zowie.
-Pipx will install it into a separate Python environment that isolates the dependencies needed by Zowie from other Python programs on your system, and yet the resulting `zowie` command wil be executable from any shell &ndash; like any normal application on your computer.
+Pipx will install it into a separate Python environment that isolates the dependencies needed by Zowie from other Python programs on your system, and yet the resulting `zowie` command wil be executable from any shell &ndash; like any normal program on your computer.
 If you do not already have `pipx` on your system, it can be installed in a variety of easy ways and it is best to consult [Pipx's installation guide](https://pypa.github.io/pipx/installation/) for instructions.
 Once you have pipx on your system, you can install Zowie with the following command:
 ```sh
 pipx install zowie
 ```